Battle of Colhuacatonco: Tactics and strategies used in the siege

 At its peak in June 1520, the Spanish army numbered over 1300 soldiers, 80 crossbowmen, 80 arquebusiers and 96 horses, but by the time the Spanish set their brigantines afloat the army had been reduced to 700 footmen, 86 horses and 118 crossbowmen and arquebusiers, along with 3 large cannons and 15 smaller ones.
 The numerical superiority of the Mexica was highly important, and thus the thousands of indigenous warriors who allied the Spanish played a crucial role in the war.
-Tenochtitlan, however, was not prepared for a siege like this; its enormous population largely relied on resources brought from other parts of the empire and did not possess enough food storage to feed the entire population in case such a siege took place.
-Cortés' strategy was largely based on starving the city rather than conquering it through combat alone.
-Another advantage the Spanish had was their technological superiority; the Spanish brought with them weapons which completely challenged the traditional ways of Mexica combat.
-Their cannons, firearms and crossbows could easily disrupt Mexica formations in the narrow causeways with their superior power, thus challenging the Mexica troops in what would normally be an advantageous position with their numerical superiority.
+Tenochtitlan, however, was not prepared for a siege like this; its enormous population largely relied on resources brought from other parts of the empire and it did not possess enough food storage to feed the entire population during sieges.
+Cortés's strategy was largely based on starving the city rather than conquering it through combat alone.
+Another advantage the Spanish had was their technological superiority; the Spanish brought weapons with them which completely challenged the traditional ways of Mexica combat.
+Their cannons, firearms and crossbows could easily disrupt Mexica formations on the narrow causeways with their superior power, thus challenging the Mexica troops in what would normally be an advantageous position with their numerical superiority.

-To make matters worse for the Mexica, there had been a smallpox epidemic in the region since May 1520, since a few of the men under captain Pánfilo de Narváez had the disease and, when Cortés convinced Narváez' men to join him after the Battle of Cempoala, they unintentionally carried it to Tenochtitlan.
-The indigenous population didn't have immunity against this disease and millions died of it throughout the following years.
+To make matters worse for the Mexica, there had been a smallpox epidemic in the region since May 1520, since a few of the men under Captain Pánfilo de Narváez had the disease and, when Cortés convinced his men to join him after the Battle of Cempoala, they unintentionally carried it to Tenochtitlan.
+The indigenous population did not have immunity against this disease and millions died of it throughout the following years.